 ….if I wore hats!

-For me, home right now really is where I hang my hat because I enjoy living in new places every so often when my career takes me someplace different every few years.
-At the moment my hats are hung in Reno, Nevada – a town right over the Sierra Nevada Mountains next to the California border and about a 4-hour drive to San Francisco.
-I’ve found that there are so many great places to live in this country and that it has been an adventure discovering a new area and learning what that region has to offer.
+For me, home right now really is where I hang my hat because I enjoy living in new places every so often when a new opportunity takes me someplace different every few years.
+At the moment my hats hang in Reno, Nevada – a town right over the Sierra Nevada Mountains next to the California border and about a 4-hour drive to San Francisco.
+I’ve enjoyed the adventure of finding many great places to live around the country and discovering what each area has to offer.

 To read my blog you can use the calendar on the right to find my most recent entry, enter a term in the search box or select a specific tag I may have used in the “Tag Cloud” to the right.